 This collection of graphic novels for elementary school children is the perfect way to find a title that will engage your youngest readers.
 But don’t be surprised when older children find themselves immersed in these titles as well.

-And while it’s true that an engaging graphic novel is a great way to encourage a reluctant reader, don’t limit these delightful, visual stories to your reluctant readers.
+And while an engaging graphic novel is a great way to encourage a reluctant reader, don’t limit these delightful, visual stories to your reluctant readers.

 Everyone will benefit from learning to use their brains in a new when reading a graphic novel, even adults.